Malai Kofta, Aloo Paneer Kofta

 Malai Kofta is a delectable party recipe featuring paneer dumplings bathed in a sumptuous, creamy gravy.
 This popular paneer-based dish is renowned for its rich flavors, making it an excellent choice for special occasions.
 The dish showcases the indulgence of paneer dumplings immersed in a luscious cream gravy, creating a culinary masterpiece that’s sure to elevate any celebration or special event.

-Preparation of Kofta Mixture:
+Crafting the Kofta Mixture:

 Malai Kofta Recipe:

-Elevate the recipe for malai kofta gravy’s opulence by seamlessly integrating the previously prepared cream and flour mix.
-Infuse this indulgent blend with salt and a cup of water, allowing it to simmer and thicken over a medium flame.
+Enhancing the Opulence: To elevate the richness of the malai kofta gravy, seamlessly integrate the previously prepared cream and flour mixture.
+Infuse this indulgent blend with salt and a cup of water.
+Allow the mixture to simmer and thicken over a medium flame.
 This step ensures that the malai kofta curry achieves a luxurious consistency, enveloping each kofta in a velvety embrace.

 If you liked this Recipe you must also try: Aloo Dum, Chhole Palak, Cabbage Kofta, Kadhi Pakora & Potato Curry with Yogurt Gravy